lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 My introduction establishes the vocabularies that I will use.
-Chapter one engages with the problem of archival gaps, to ask how existing digital corpora of eighteenth century literature represent the 1790s, establishing a foundation of knowledge for the following chapters.
-Chapter two introduces the driving stakes of the dissertation: it asks what long-term impact literary celebrity has on an author’s legacy, particularly for male versus female authors.
-In keeping with my contention that literary works must be considered as still “active” even after their original publication, my third chapter turns it attention to works originally written before the 1790s which nonetheless can be considered as important “1790s literature” due to prominent re-printing.
-My fourth chapter pursues a different tack to focus on another set of widely-read works that are often excluded from “1790s literature”: chapbooks.
+Chapter one engages with a digital humanities problem, to ask how existing corpora of eighteenth century literature (mis)represent the 1790s, establishing a foundation of knowledge for the following chapters.
+Chapter two introduces the driving stakes of the dissertation: it asks what long-term impact literary celebrity has on an author’s place in a canon, particularly for male versus female authors.
+Another argument I hope to advance is that literary works can be considered relevant to a given literary period, even after their original publication; my third chapter turns its attention to works originally written before the 1790s which nonetheless can be considered as important “1790s literature” due to successive re-printings during that decade.
+My fourth chapter pursues a different tack to focus on another set of widely-read works that are sometimes excluded from the category “1790s literature”: chapbooks.
 My fifth chapter brings together these lines of thought, to ask what relationship “serious literature” had to the “non-literary”, and especially to “sub-literary” fiction, in the 1790s.